p-hofmann/ReadSimulationWrapper/README.md

 ## Usage

-This generates a datavolume of 10000 base pairs in total.
+This generates a data volume of 10000 base pairs in total.
+The mean fragment size is 270 bp long with a standard deviation of 27 bp.
+Read length will be 150 bp.

 Art Illumina: